Wokingham railway station: Services

+Additional services call at the station during the peak hours.

+On Sundays, only one eastbound train per hour runs to Gatwick Airport, with one train per hour running only as far as Redhill.

-Redevelopment 2013
+Redevelopment in 2013

 In 2011, it was announced that Wokingham station would be redeveloped from spring 2012 to spring 2013 at a cost of £6 million.
 The initial plan involved a new station building further along the platform, nearer to Reading than the existing building and creating a new spur road linking Wellington Road to the Reading Road.
 An artist's impression of the new station building was released to the news media in July 2011.
 Enabling work for the link road was started on 11 February 2013.
 In August 2013, the new footbridge was opened to the public and, in October the same year, the new station building was opened, with the old 1973 CLASP building being demolished to make way for the new station sign and clock tower.
 However, following the development, South West Trains chose a new café chain to serve in the new building in place of that which had served in the old building, despite local opposition.

 Automatic ticket gates were installed at the station in early 2019.